-Sophia is a happy, funny, typical 14-month-old.
+Sophia is a happy, funny, typical 15-month-old.
 She's just starting to walk and talk and show her personality to the world.

-But this July, it was discovered that Sophia had a rare and aggressive germ cell tumour.
+But in July of 2021, it was discovered that Sophia had a rare and aggressive germ cell tumour.

 It all started when Sophia’s mum noticed that Sophia had a swollen left eye and took her to the doctor.
 The doctor diagnosed it as conjunctivitis, but soon afterwards, Sophia also developed a fever.